- About Extension

 For 2008, the OSU Extension Service recommends the following varieties of beans as performing well under Oregon conditions:

-(Green bush): Tendercrop, Venture, Slenderette, Oregon 91G, Oregon Trail, Provider, Jade, Oregon 54.
+(Green bush): Tendercrop, Venture, Slenderette, Provider, Jade, Oregon 54.

 (Flat Italian): Roma II.